 I'm widely known for my #CompulsiveCharcoal series of free drawings on discarded newspapers for commuters on public transport around the world. #CompulsiveCharcoal has featured on Huffington Post, Mashable, Channel News Asia, iNewspaper, The Metro, London Live, Buzzfeed, The Londonist and BBC Radio London.
-I have created my free drawings in London, the New York Subway System, and Singapore's public transport system, in the last year I have given away in excess of 10,000 free drawings.
+I have created my free drawings in London, the New York Subway System, and Singapore's public transport system, so far I have given away in excess of 15,000 free drawings.

 As a freelance creative practitioner I work in therapeutic settings, schools, galleries, prisons, hospitals and arts venues, teaching visual art, set design, movement and drama to all ages from early years to adults.
 I regularly teach for Arts Depot, Half Moon Young People's Theatre, and Royal Central School of Speech and Drama, and I run my own Children's Art Classes in Forest Hill and Finchley.
 My studio is based on Havelock Walk in a community of artists in South London.